A Unique Place in History

 Stay in touch on social media:

 The Heritage Trail and grounds are open for visitors.
 Our snowdrops are in flower from Mid January to Mid March and make a wonderful display in the woodland garden and grounds.
-The Library is now closed for the winter season and will reopen on Wed 3rd March 2021.
+The Library is now closed for the winter season .
+We had planned to reopen on Wed 3rd March 2021, but current government restrictions mean this will now be delayed.
+At present we plan to re-open on Wed 2nd June.

 Throughout the winter you can take one of our armchair virtual tours themed on some of the many topics in this unique collection – click on Virtual Tours below for more information.
 And you can read more about the Innerpeffray collection in our blog – scroll down this page for the link.